g0rbe/CEH/19_Cloud_Computing.md

 uses services from cloud providers
 - **Cloud Provider** : A company or individual that delivers cloud computing based services and solutions to businesses and/or individuals.
-- **Cloud Auditor** : A party that can conduct an idependent assessment of cloud services
+- **Cloud Auditor** : A party that can conduct an independent assessment of cloud services
 - **Cloud Broker** : An entity that manages the use, performance and delivery of cloud services, negotiates relationships between providers and consumers
-- **Clous Carrier** : An intermediary that provides connectivity and transport of cloud services from providers to consumers
+- **Cloud Carrier** : An intermediary that provides connectivity and transport of cloud services from providers to consumers

-## Cloud Compiuting Threads
+## Cloud Computing Threads

 - Data loss / breach
 - Abusing cloud services